 What were they talking about?
 Jesus dying on a cross.

 The one that caused all the fuss was the one who pretended He did not know what had happened in Jerusalem over the last few days in the middle of the Passover week.

 It was only at the meal table, as they eating, that their eyes were opened and they understood they had been speaking with Jesus, when He broke the bread.

-Of the two disciples one was called Cleopas and the other, we do not know his name.
+Of the two disciples one was called Cleopas and the other, we do not know his or her name.
 Neither disciple was one of the Eleven.
 Actually, we do not even know that Cleopas’s associate was male.